mariegrace31/microverse_project1/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)
 <!-- PROJECT DESCRIPTION -->
-# 📖 [microverse_project1] <a name="about-project"></a>
+# 📖 [HelloMicroverse] <a name="about-project"></a>
-[microverse_project1] is a small exercise given by microverse in order to help me to undersatnd the basic features of GitHub and how to apply them.
+[HelloMicroverse] is a small exercise given by microverse in order to help me to undersatnd the basic features of GitHub and how to apply them.
 ## 🛠 Built With <a name="built-with"></a>
 Vs Code using HTML and Css
 ### Tech Stack <a name="tech-stack"></a>